adobe/aio-cli-plugin-auth/README.md

 DESCRIPTION
   Adobe IMS commands to login and logout.

-  The main commands are auth:login to get or create an access token and
+  The main commands are `auth login` to get or create an access token and

-  auth:logout to invalidate an access token and thus log out from Adobe IMS.
+  `auth logout` to invalidate an access token and thus log out from Adobe IMS.

   Logging in and out is based on configuration of which there may be